 The causes of climate change are all linked to the emissions of greenhouse gases.

-Burning fuels is a major cause of climate change.
+Burning fossil fuels is a major cause of climate change.
 This can include burning fuels in vehicles, factories and power plants.
 When these fuels are burned, they release large amounts of carbon dioxide and other greenhouse gases into the atmosphere, which trap heat and cause global warming.

-The carbon that was once safely stored in these fuels is now released into the air as carbon dioxide.
+The carbon that was once safely stored in these fossil fuels is now released into the air as carbon dioxide.
 This contributes to the greenhouse effect and climate change.

 Cattle farming is a major source of methane (CH4) emissions, which is a powerful greenhouse gas.
-Methane has a warming effect on the planet that is 28 times stronger than carbon dioxide over a 100-year time frame.
+Methane has a warming effect on the planet that is about 28 times stronger than carbon dioxide over a 100-year time frame.